ElectricRCAircraftGuy/FatFs/README.md

     # create and edit this new file
     gedit ~/bin/mkfatimg.exe
     ```
-    Now paste the following into it:
+    Now paste the following into it (updating the path as necessary):
     ```bash
     #!/usr/bin/env bash